chiseanchang0727/Projects/Data_Analysis_project.md

 From the following picture we can see:
    - ARPU nearly equls to the average ARPU of industry benchmarks.
    - AU is way lower than the average AU of industry benchmarks.
-   - So AU would be the major problem of result in low revenue.
+   - So AU would be the major problem of low revenue.